0ctobat/v2apidoc/source/includes/models/_credit_notes.md

 </table>

 ### Returns
-A hash with a data property that contains an array of invoices.
-Each entry in the array is a separate invoice object.
-If no invoices are available, the resulting array will be empty.
+A hash with a data property that contains an array of credit notes.
+Each entry in the array is a separate credit note object.
+If no credit notes are available, the resulting array will be empty.
 This request should never raise an error.